Caeruloplasmin

 - dystonia

-- Caeruloplasmin increases due to it being elevated when someone has inflammation, severe infection, tissue damage, and some cancers.
+- Caeruloplasmin levels increases when someone has inflammation, severe infection, tissue damage, and some cancers.

-- Increases seen during pregnancy and with the use of oestrogen, oral contraceptives, and medications such as carbamazepine, phenobarbital, and valproic acid.
+- Increases are also seen during pregnancy and with the use of oestrogen, oral contraceptives, and medications such as carbamazepine, phenobarbital, and valproic acid.

 If Wilson’s disease is strongly suspected, a liver biopsy may be performed to look for the copper content in the liver.